kangfarih/kangfarih.github.io/content/posts/interactive-web-video/index.md

   - Safari and ios compatibility

 ### Role
-As a **Front-End** programmer I have responsiblity to implement, maintain all of Apps Feature for any required devices screen and browsers.
+As a **Front-End** programmer I had responsiblity to implement, maintain all of Apps Feature for any required devices screen and browsers.

 ### Footage